Bookmark & Share

 Category Archives: Risk factors

-I am unable to make a specific diagnosis based on the information that you provide.
-The goal of treatment of chronic kidney disease (CKD) is not to lower the serum creatinine but rather to avoid further loss of kidney function … Continue reading →
+I am unable to make a specific diagnosis based on the information that you present.
+It is true that many drugs can be associated with kidney disease.
+In some cases, it is necessary to perform a kidney biopsy in order … Continue reading →